ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 dotnet add package Microsoft.Extensions.DependencyInjection --version 3.0.0
 ```

 OK, now that we have a project setup lets initialize the project by creating a local schema.
-Like with _relay_ we are holding a local schema file that can be extended with local types and fields.
-Our _Graphql_ compiler will use this schema information to validate the queries.
+Like with _Relay_ we are holding a local schema file that can be extended with local types and fields.
+Our _GraphQL_ compiler will use this schema information to validate the queries we write.
+This makes _GraphQL_ query documents a part of the compilation process and with that a first-class citizen of our C# library.

 > For the next step ensure that the _Star Wars_ _GraphQL_ server is running since we will fetch the schema from the server.